 - Expert insights: an office space only for work is no longer feasible

-More People Searching for Office Space Now Than Before the Pandemic
+More People Searching for Commercial Office Spaces Now Than Before the Pandemic

 We’ve analyzed Google Trends data for terms such as “office space for rent” and “office space for sale” across a period of four years – from Marh 2018 to May 2022 ― to better understand changes in the number of searches during the pandemic in comparison to previously observed trends.